Professional Widow

-"Professional Widow" is a song written by American singer-songwriter Tori Amos, released on her third album, Boys for Pele (1996).
-It is a harpsichord-driven rock song with lyrics that may reference American songwriter Courtney Love.
+"Professional Widow" is a song by the American singer-songwriter Tori Amos, released on her third album, Boys for Pele (1996).
+It is a harpsichord-driven rock song with lyrics rumored to have been inspired by the American songwriter Courtney Love.

-"Professional Widow" was released on July 2, 1996, as the third single from the Boys for Pele album in the US, containing remixes by the house music producers Armand van Helden and MK.
-The single reached number one on the US Billboard Hot Dance Music/Club Play chart.
+"Professional Widow" was released as the album's third single on July 2, 1996, by Atlantic and EastWest, with remixes by the house producers Armand van Helden and MK.
+It reached number one on the US Billboard Hot Dance Music/Club Play chart.
 In Italy, the original version peaked at number two in October 1996.

-An edited version of the Armand's Star Trunk Funkin' Mix of "Professional Widow" was originally released as a double A-side single with "Hey Jupiter" in Europe and Australia.
-On December 30, 1996, the single was released as an A-side in the United Kingdom as "Professional Widow (It's Got to Be Big)", which topped the UK Singles Chart in January 1997 and reached the top 20 in Finland, Iceland, Ireland and Norway.
-This release contained additional remixes of the track by Mr. Roy.
+An edited version of the Armand's Star Trunk Funkin' Mix of "Professional Widow" was released as a double A-side single with "Hey Jupiter" in Europe and Australia.

+On December 30, 1996, van Helden's remix was released as a single in the UK as "Professional Widow (It's Got to Be Big)".
+It topped the UK singles chart in January 1997 and reached the top 20 in Finland, Iceland, Ireland and Norway.
+In 2022, Rolling Stone named the remix the 109th-greatest dance song.

-Lyric
+Lyrics

-"Professional Widow" is rumored to be about American songwriter Courtney Love, the widow of the Nirvana songwriter Kurt Cobain.
-Love said she had never determined if she was the professional widow of the title.
+"Professional Widow" is rumored to be about the American songwriter Courtney Love, the widow of the Nirvana songwriter Kurt Cobain.
+Love said she had never determined if she was the "professional widow" of the title.
 In 1996, Amos said she had never met Love and that the song was about her own experience and "the part of myself that's Lady Macbeth".
 In a 2003 television interview, when the host said the song was inspired by Love, Amos interrupted with "allegedly" and smiled.

 Remix

-"Professional Widow" was remixed by American DJ Armand van Helden.
-Van Helden said that Amos was contractually entitled to approve all remixes, and when the remix became popular in Europe, she called to thank him.
+"Professional Widow" was remixed by the American DJ Armand van Helden.
+In Europe, the remix became more widely known than the original song.

+Van Helden said that Amos was contractually entitled to approve all remixes, and called to thank him when his became popular in Europe.
 In a 1998 interview with Music & Media, Amos said: "It did kick my ass a bit [...]
-I know what Van Helden took and what he did and I think he did some very clever things.
-Obviously they're two different pieces of work, the original 'Professional Widow' is such a different read and I loved the fact that he didn't try and retain that at all, he went completely to the other pole."
+I know what van Helden took and what he did and I think he did some very clever things [...]
+I loved the fact that he didn't try and retain that at all, he went completely to the other pole."